 You may need help to change the dressing and drainage equipment.
 You will be able to inspect the catheter and instill the sterile normal saline yourself.

-- Check the dressing to assure that it is secure.
-If the dressing is wet, soiled, has come loose, or started to lift from the skin, it needs to be changed.
+- Check the dressing to make sure that it is secure.
+If the dressing is wet, soiled, has come loose or started to pull away from the skin, it needs to be changed.

-- Examine the skin around the catheter to see that it is in good condition.
-There should be no redness, areas of broken skin, or rash.
+- Examine the skin around the catheter.
+There should be no redness, open areas, or rash.
 Fluid should not leak around the catheter.

-You will need to flush your catheter with 10 mL (cc) of normal saline twice a day.
+You will need to flush your catheter with normal saline twice a day.
 Your doctor will tell you whether to use 3 mL, 5 mL, or 10 mL.